aiven/devportal/docs/products/postgresql/howto/migrate-db-to-aiven-via-console.rst

 .. topic:: Replication mode active

-   This information in the wizard means that your data has been transferred to Aiven but some new data is still continuously being synced between the connected databases.
+   This information in the wizard means that your data has been transferred to Aiven, but some new data is still continuously being synced between the connected databases.

 * If there is no replication in progress, select **Close connection** in the migration wizard to finalize the migration process.
-As a result, on the **Overview** page of the service, in the **Migrate database** section, you'll see the **Ready** tag.
+As a result, on the **Overview** page of the service > the **Migrate database** section, you'll see the **Ready** tag.
 * If the replication mode is active, you can select **Keep replicating**.
-As a result, on the **Overview** page of the service, in the **Migrate database** section, you'll see the **Syncing** tag, and you'll be able to check the status of the migration process by selecting **Status update**.
+As a result, on the **Overview** page of the service > the **Migrate database** section, you'll see the **Syncing** tag, and you'll be able to check the status of the migration process by selecting **Status update**.

 .. topic:: Result